-Another question associated with creatine is who it is suitable for.
-Can women use creatine, or will it make them big and bulky?
+Another question associated with creatine is who it is suitable for, and is it suitable for women?
 The benefits of creatine mean it can be effective in all kinds of individuals; from gym-goers, sprinters and cyclists, to bodybuilders, powerlifters and vegetarians.

 For women, the structure and force potential of muscle fibres is identical to that of men.
 This means the effects of creatine monohydrate on muscle tissue adaptation and ATP production are exactly the same for men and women!

 The next question we are often faced with is when to take creatine.
-There are ongoing disputes concerning the best time to take it, and whether this should be consumed before- or after a workout.
+There are some disagreements concerning the best time to take it, and whether you should be consuming it before or after a workout.

-Generally, it is recommended to consume creatine after a workout, with the next best option being first thing in the morning, prior to a workout- but why not try it yourself!
+Generally, it is recommended to consume creatine after a workout, with the next best option being first thing in the morning, prior to a workout.

 In the body, the liver produces approximately 2-3g of creatine per day and we can also find low concentrations in red meat, however, supplementing with extra can significantly increase the concentration of creatine in the muscles, so how much should we take?